Home

 About me

-My interest in Turkey aroused when I was working there in 1991/1992.
 In these years, it was already too late to see regular live steam engines but TCDD still had the flavor of an old time railway, the kind of flavor that is encountered in branch lines in Western Europe.
 Then the network impressed me: a mountain network with steep gradients and adverse weather conditions.
 And a huge network: almost 2000 Km from Istanbul to Kars or Tatvan.
 Finally, I discovered that the Turkish railways had a rich history that ties to most of the key events of the 20th century and that was little known or researched, hence the idea of this site (more about site history here).

-I currently have a full time job as Information Technology manager in a large company manufacturing and servicing elevators.
+I currently have a full time job as Information Technology manager in a company manufacturing and servicing elevators.
 This is quite far from railways.
-I work on this site only on my spare time; which can sometime be very minimal, at least not enough to dig out all available material.
+I am French and I live in Paris, France.

 Railway Modelling

-My past is in modeling: this is where it all started for me.
+My past is in modelling: this is where it all started for me.
 I was given an HO toy train (Jouef, a French brand now part of the Hornby portfolio) that I liked very much.
 I did quite a lot of plastic models too, mostly boats but I always returned to trains.
-It is through modeling that I discovered the world of railways, to which I had otherwise no connection.
+It is through modelling that I discovered the world of railways, to which I had otherwise no connection.

-I was quite engaged into HO modeling until my college years.
-I stopped and dismantled everything when I started a professional life, mostly because of lack a time.
-However, I always kept a strong interest for railways.
+I was somewhat engaged into HO modelling until my college years.
+I fully stopped when I started a professional life, mostly because of lack a time but also because I lost interest.
+However, I always kept a strong interest for real railways.
+I returned to toy trains, this time as a family activity I did with my sons while they were young.
+We played in IIm scale using LGB rolling stock.

 Your webmaster posing in front of TGV set 325, the fastest train in the world at the time of the picture.
 Taken in October 2006, at Villeneuve Saint George depot.
 Photo A. Charrey